stardustcafe/molecularstats/README.md

 Future work:
 1. Adding general support for other molecular symbols like bonds (Basically to eliminate them)
 2. Making Number of Elements generalized and not restricted to 2 digits.
+3. Setting Up PyPi package.

 Usage:
+You can simply git clone and use it for your projects.
+The project has GPL License.

 	from molstats.molstats import Molecule
 	f1=Molecule('CH3CH4')